Long Term Care Vs. Short Term Care in Lubbock, TX

 Short and long-term care are viewed differently by insurance companies, including the US government, as well.
 This means that preparing for a senior's potential need for short or long-term care requires foresight and planning on both fronts.
 Understanding choices before they are needed not only reduces worry, but it can lead to a much smoother delivery of services and supports if they are required.
 This is especially important for seniors depending on Medicare support.

 Despite the differences, it is important to remember that both short and long-term care can be provided in residential facilities or in the comfort and convenience of the senior's own home by taking advantage or in-home senior care.
 Being able to receive care and support at home not only reduces stress and anxiety, but it actually increases the rate of recovery for short-term injuries and illnesses while adding quality of life and strengthening a senior's level of independence.

-For more information about how Comfort Keepers in-home care can help your senior loved one age with dignity while being prepared for changes in their health or other life condition, contact a Comfort Keepers senior care coordinator today.
+For more information about how Comfort Keepers in-home care can help your senior loved one age with dignity while being prepared for changes in their health or other life condition, call (806) 228-7359 to speak with a senior care coordinator today.

 Home Care For Seniors in Lubbock, Texas

 Offering a full range of care services to support independent senior living

 at home in Lubbock and the surrounding areas in Texas

 CONTACT US TODAY FOR A FREE IN-HOME CARE CONSULTATION!